Alanhsiu/ECM202A_2025Fall_Project_14/docs/index.md

 ## Discrete Optimization in Neural Networks

 **[Jang17]** introduced Gumbel-Softmax for differentiable sampling from categorical distributions.
 We use this for our layer allocation decisions.

+**[Madison17]** proposed the Concrete distribution (concurrently introduced as Gumbel-Softmax by [Jang17]) to facilitate differentiable sampling from categorical distributions.

 **[Bengio13]** analyzed the Straight-Through Estimator for training networks with discrete components.
 This is critical for gradient flow through our allocation module.